HubTou/PyLists4C/DOC.md

 extern double listMaxDouble(LIST* pList);
 extern long double listMaxLongDouble(LIST* pList);
 ```
+If pList is NULL or if the LIST contains no elements of the requested ETYPE, the value returned will be meaningless (it will be the minimum one for the requested type).

 ### listSumXXX()
 Returns the sum of values in the LIST for the XXX type